Black holes are almost optimal quantum cloners

 Another limit of note is that of full absorption: $\Gamma_0\rightarrow1$.
 In that case $\xi\to1$ and $F_{1\to M}\to 2/3$, the fidelity of a classical cloning machine.
 It can be shown in general that for full absorption, the $N\rightarrow M$ cloning fidelity is equal to $N+1/N+2$ independently of $\omega/T$, which is the result we obtained earlier when sending $N$ antiparticles in mode $b$ directly behind the horizon.
-This is again not surprising, as the absorption of $c$-particles stimulates the emission of $b$ antiparticles behind the horizon, who in turn give rise to anticlones of the antiparticles: clones.
+This is again not surprising, as the absorption of $c$-modes stimulates the emission of $b$ anti-modes behind the horizon, who in turn give rise to anticlones of the antiparticles, that is, clones.

-While in this case the best we can do to reconstruct the state is to make classical measurements that allow us to optimally estimate the quantum state, note that in the limit $N\to\infty$ the probability to do this correctly tends to one, implying that the quantum state information can be reconstructed with arbitrary accuracy.
-This result mirrors the one we obtained earlier~\cite{AdamiVersteeg2005} showing that in the limit $N\to\infty$ the capacity of the quantum black hole channel to transmit classical information becomes equal to the noiseless channel capacity, even for full absorption.
+While in the limit $\Gamma_0\rightarrow1$ the best we can do to reconstruct the quantum state is to make classical measurements that allow us to optimally estimate the quantum state, note that in the limit $N\to\infty$ the probability to do this correctly tends to one, implying that the quantum state information can be reconstructed with arbitrary accuracy.

 Another interesting limit is that of large black holes, where the Hawking temperature approaches zero.
 In that case, as $\omega/T\to\infty$ implies $\xi\to\infty$ (as long as $\Gamma_0<1$), we again recover the optimal universal quantum cloning fidelity (\ref{optfidel1}).
 This behavior can be seen in Fig.~\ref{fig-fid3}.
 Note that as even modest-sized black holes have $\omega/T\geq10$, most black holes are nearly-optimal universal quantum cloners unless the absorption probability is exactly equal to 1.
 These results extend to $N\to M$ cloning machines.
 Just as for the $N=1$ case, the black hole cloner approaches the optimal cloner in the limit $T\to0$ or $\Gamma_0\to0$, and turns into a classical cloning machine in the limit $\Gamma_0\to1$ and for $M\to\infty$.